illai/react-food-court/README.md

 # Introduction to React by building a food court app #

 ## General Description ##
-This lesson should impart FED developers which are not working with react a basic understanding and toolbox to start working and create React apps
+This lesson should impart FED developers which are not working with react a basic understanding and toolbox to start working and create React apps.
+Each section has a related branch representing the parts that were added to the code.

 ## Prerequisits ##
 I am assuming the student is already: